 First one being the wind.
 Rather fresh and constant, the wind’s blow dries the vines, thus contributing to the grapes’ sanitary quality.

 Second one being the rain, also coming on a regular basis.
 It finds, in the soil’s aerated nature, a precious ally for the vines’ nutrition and health preservation.

 The plots are mainly facing South/South-West.
 They consequently benefit of profitable sun exposure for the good development of the grapes.
-The slopes are gentle, which is quite an advantage when it comes to all the manual tasks required by organic viticulture.
+The slopes are gentle, facilitating the manual work required by the organic approach.
 This also allows naturally drainage, thus leading to a perfect hydration of the vines, roots being regularly watered from the surface to the depth of the soil.

-The vine population of Domaine Elemart Robion has a majority of Pinot Meunier.
-It is the benchmark variety of the Valley, as it finds the ideal developing conditions.
+The vine population of Domaine Elemart Robion has a majority of Meunier.
+It is the main variety of the Valley, as it finds the ideal developing conditions.